polterguy/lizzie/docs/introduction.md

 })
 ```

-Since the `foo` variable has a value, the _"body"_ which is the second argument
+Since the `foo` variable has a value, the lambda which is the second argument
 to our `if` invocation will be evaluated.
 If you remove the above initial value
 to `foo` it won't evaluate the parts in between `{` and `}` above.
 If you supply
-an additional body as the third argument, this will become the `if` statement's
+an additional lambda as the third argument, this will become the `if` statement's
-associated `else` body, that is evaluated if the condition of your `if` returns
+associated `else` lambda, that is evaluated if the condition of your `if` returns
 a null value of some sort.

 ```javascript